hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

 EPID Pseudonym
   Pseudonym of an SGX platform used in linkable quotes.
 It is part of the IAS attestation response according to IAS API specifications.
-It is computed as a function of the service Basename (validator network in our case) and the device's EPID private key.
+It is computed as a function of the service Basename (Sawtooth network in our case) and the device's EPID private key.

 PPK, PSK